Nairobi Half Life is a smart, take-no-prisoners action movie that makes us to wrestle with the neoliberal city.

-The American film critic J. Hoberman has said that Vittorio De Sica’s “Bicycle Thieves” is “the most universally praised movie produced anywhere on planet Earth.”
+The American film critic J. Hoberman once said Vittorio De Sica’s “Bicycle Thieves” is “the most universally praised movie produced anywhere on planet Earth.”
 The 1948 Italian neorealist film won an Oscar seven years before the Academy even had a category for foreign language films.
 It has also been called the apogee of the neorealist struggle for authenticity and political engagement in cinema.
 It takes a certain amount of ambition to adapt and respond to such a film.
 Enter David Tosh Gitonga, who co-wrote and directed the wildly successful Nairobi Half Life.

 Nairobi Half Life tells the story of a young man who is inspired to leave his parents’ unhappy home in a village to make it big as an actor in Nairobi after he secures an interview with a national traveling theater troupe.
 But his big break becomes less certain when he is mugged on his way into the city.
 With no money and nowhere to go, Mwas is picked up by corrupt Nairobi police and held as a thief.
 His ambition as an actor and the ambitions of others twist around each other as he reaches deeper into the criminal economy of the city.